FluffyMaguro/SC2_Coop_Overlay/README.md

 * [sc2reader](https://github.com/ggtracker/sc2reader) and s2protocol were used to parse replays.

 # Changelog

+* 1.13 version (unreleased, work in progress)

+      - Tweaks to replay analysis (Nova airstrike,...)
+      - Doesn't check for new replays during the game

 * 1.12 version

       - Masteries identified in [MM] maps